liamoconnor87/VisitGotham/README.md

 ![image](README_files/images/homepage.png)

 Visit Gotham is a tourism website designed to appeal to a broad audience and attract customers to visit the city.
-The website has a simple layout so users are able to easily navigate a wealth of information and accompish the goal that led them to the website in the first place.
+The website has a simple layout so users are able to easily navigate a wealth of information and accomplish the goal that led them to the website in the first place.
 The website uses large photos to showcase the city, representing a place customers will want to visit.

 The features of the website make it useful for customers at any stage of their journey; before, during or after.
-The 'things to do' section is a useful hub of information on the many attactions Gotham has to offer, such as the Zoo, Educational Tours, Nightlife and The Batman Memorial.
+The 'things to do' section is a useful hub of information on the many attractions Gotham has to offer, such as the Zoo, Educational Tours, Nightlife and The Batman Memorial.
 During a trip to Gotham the 'City info' section is great for Weather Updates, a City Map, Transportation and Local laws and Currency.
-Even once the trip is over the Newletter feature can keep you up to date on future events for your next visit.
+Even once the trip is over the Newsletter feature can keep you up to date on future events for your next visit.

 UX
 ==